10 Best Utilities for December 2025

 Risk Factors

-- Data anomalies in financials
+- Data anomaly in revenue growth

 | Metric | Value |